Hisense's Overseas Annual Revenue Surpasses $12.2 Billion USD

 Hisense Group Announces New Goals for the Future at 55th Anniversary

-QINGDAO, China, Oct.
-22, 2024 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, announced a remarkable milestone with its overseas business revenue surpassing $12.2 billion USD in the fiscal year of 2023.
+DUBAI, UAE, Oct.
+28, 2024 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, announced a remarkable milestone with its overseas business revenue surpassing $12.2 billion USD in the fiscal year of 2023.
 This significant achievement was revealed at the Group's 55th-anniversary celebrations, at which the company also unveiled its ambitious future goals.

 Over the past five years, Hisense has significantly expanded its global footprint and achieved breakthroughs in technological foundation.
 The company's acquisition of SanDen Corporation and development of AI picture quality chips were catalysts for growth, enabling Hisense to enter new markets and enhance its technological capabilities.
 As a result, Hisense's overseas revenue has more than doubled since 2019, while in 2023 Hisense Group's revenue surpassed $28.7 billion USD.